|

 source

-Some kids genuinely just don’t want to deal with their hair, and the buzz cut with taper is the honest answer to that.
-The length is kept uniformly short all over with the taper giving it a cleaner finish around the edges and neck.
-It looks deliberate rather than just neglected, which is the important distinction.
-For boys who are always active — sports, running around, getting sweaty — it’s practical in a way that longer styles can’t match.
-Wash it, dry it in thirty seconds, done.
-It also grows back evenly which makes the next cut easier.
+Some kids genuinely do not want to deal with their hair, and the buzz cut with taper is the honest answer to that.
+The length is kept uniformly short all over with the taper giving it a cleaner finish around the edges and neckline.

 source